World Philosophies: India

 - Philosophy: Global and Comparative Perspectives - BA1

 Class attendance is required.

 Total course load: 5 EC x 28 hours = 140 hours

-- Midterm take home exam with one or more essay questions (50%)
+- Midterm written examination with short open questions and essay questions (50%)

-- Final take home exam with one or more essay questions (50%)
+- Final written examination with short open questions and essay questions (50%)